 Your patient outcome scores are on par with your peers’.

 If you’re devoting the right amount of time to each patient, then it stands to reason that your patients will reach—and in some cases, surpass—their therapy goals.
-And if you use a patient outcomes-tracking tool (like WebPT Outcomes), you can aggregate outcomes data for all of your patients and see how the results you deliver compare to averages for your clinic as well as clinics across the nation.
+And if you use a patient outcomes-tracking tool (like outcomes data for all of your patients and see how the results you deliver compare to averages for your clinic as well as clinics across the nation.
 This may seem like a no-brainer, but providers don’t always link poor patient outcome scores to an overloaded schedule.
 Of course, there are many reasons why a patient may not be achieving his or her outcome goals, such as the patient’s inability to complete home exercises or lack of investment in therapy.
 However, as the provider, it’s your responsibility to notice any blockers—and find resolutions to them.

 Satisfaction scores are maintaining—or even improving.